miladrahimi/phpcontainer/README.md

 ### Implicit Binding

 You can retrieve implementation classes from the container instead of using the new keyword to instantiate them.
-It could be helpful for mocking orphan implementation classes.
+It could help mock orphan implementation classes.

 ```php
 use MiladRahimi\PhpContainer\Container;